Supporting LDCs to advance National Adaptation Plans

 (3) Knowledge sharing to enhance international and regional cooperation

 The programme is jointly implemented by UNDP and UNEP in collaboration with development partners.
 NAP-GSP does not provide grants to requesting countries.
 Support from the programme can however assist countries to leverage finance from a variety of existing sources.
-This GSP builds on lessons learnt from the implementation of the GSP for LDCs.

 Countries interested in technical assistance from the NAP-GSP should send Official letters of request through their national UNFCCC focal points to UNDP and UNEP addressed to Rohini Kohli (firstname.lastname@example.org) and Mozaharul Alam (Mozaharul.Alam@unep.org).
 The programme will accept requests on a rolling basis.